Fatty alcohol: Environment

 Fatty alcohols up to chain length C18 are biodegradable, with length up to C16 biodegrading within 10 days completely.
-Chains C16 to C18 were found to biodegrade from 62% to 76% in 10 days.
+Chains C16 to C18 were found to biodegrade in rates ranging from 62% to 76% in 10 days.
 Chains greater than C18 were found to degrade by 37% in 10 days.
-Field studies at wastewater treatment plants have shown that 99% of fatty alcohols lengths C12–C18 are removed.
+Field studies at wastewater treatment plants have shown that 99% of fatty alcohols of lengths C12–C18 are removed.

 Fate prediction using fugacity modeling has shown that fatty alcohols with chain lengths of C10 and greater in water partition into sediment.
 Lengths C14 and above are predicted to stay in the air upon release.
 Modeling shows that each type of fatty alcohol will respond independently upon environmental release.

 Aquatic organisms

 Fish, invertebrates and algae experience similar levels of toxicity with fatty alcohols although it is dependent on chain length with the shorter chain having greater toxicity potential.
 Longer chain lengths show no toxicity to aquatic organisms.

 This category of chemicals was evaluated under the Organisation for Economic Co-operation and Development (OECD) high production volume chemicals program.
 No unacceptable environmental risks were identified.